pmunts/muntsos/README.txt

 See Application Note #8 for a complete example using C# to flash an LED.
 See also the API specification for libsimpleio.dll.

-The combination of Visual Studio + NuGet + libsimpleio.dll provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
+The combination of Visual Studio + NuGet + libsimpleio.dll delivers a very high productivity development environment for creating embedded systems software to run on MuntsOS.
 With RemObjects Elements, a commercial Visual Studio addon product, you can even compile Object